bmberger/SimpleInstagram/README.md

 - [x] Visible/invisible password with eye
 - [x] User can choose a photo from their gallery/camera roll for posting to their timeline
 - [x] User can choose a photo from their gallery/camera roll for changing their profile photo (as well as camera but that is the standard)
+- [x] User's profile activity was made flexible to different users - not just current user.
 - [x] Profile image is visible in details activity and in each place visible (timeline, details, and profile), it is in a circle shape.
 - [x] Any user can have a biography on their profile page
+- [x] Each user has a profile that you can scroll through all of their posts.
+- [x] Refresh on each user profile
+- [x] Infinite scrolling for user profile
+- [x] Each photo in the user profile has a clickable detail view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):